 This physical activities course is for men and women.
-A maximum of six physical education activity credits is allowable unless otherwise noted as an Outdoor Education course (OE).
+A maximum of five Physical Education Activity credits is allowable towards an AA or AS degree.
 This course may not be offered each semester.
 (2 lab)

 PEAC 1273 - Weight Training and Conditioning (1 credits)